Xflofoxx/react-fruit-facts/README.md

 ## CRA and Available Scripts

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with the `--template typescript` option.
 In the project directory, you can run:

 ### `npm start`